 What are the The Potential Risks of a Water Birth?

 Even though the ACOG doesn’t advocate for a water birth, they do have a set of guidelines for women who want to attempt one.

-Also, if the mother has had more than two cesarean sections, it’s not recommended to have a water birth.
+Also, if the mother has had more than two cesarean sections, even though you have recovered well after c-section, it’s not recommended to have a water birth.
 Increased c-sections can cause birthing problems and placenta issues, which can cause a complicate your delivery.

 If you have any of these conditions, then a water birth isn’t a recommended option for you.